NShan9297/School_District_Analysis/README.md

     group_names = ["Small (<1000)", "Medium (1000-1999)", "Large (2000-5000)"]

     And the budget was not an adjustable variable, the budget remained the same, furthermore, as THS started as a "Medium Sized School" at 1635 students.
 When the 461     students were removed, it left a student population of 1174 which, based on the above, is still considered a medium size school.
-As there was no shift, we do not see much difference here either:
+As there was no shift, we do not see much difference here either, save for the medium sized school category:

 **Overall Passing Spending Before**